 The general circulation and water vapor

 The amount of water vapor in the atmosphere responds sensitively to changes in temperature; it increases by over 20% for a 3K rise in temperature if the relative humidity remains approximately constant.
 Climate model simulations do predict changes in the distribution of relative humidity, but the overall change is relatively small.
 This has implications for many aspects of atmospheric dynamics when considering global warming or very warm past climates.
 An outstanding challenge involves fully incorporating the effect of water vapor and latent heat release into theories of how, for example, the extent of the Hadley cell, the extratropical storm track position, or the strength of extratropical storms change as climate changes.
 One promising approach for problems involving large-scale eddies is to use an effective static stability that accounts for the asymmetry in latent heating between downward and upward motions.

 Moist convection plays a key role in helping to set the mean state of the tropical troposphere, and it is also a basic aspect of weather in both the tropics and midlatitudes.
 Climate models suggest that the convective available potential energy (CAPE) increases with warming, with implications for convective updraft velocities and severe weather.
 Recent studies with cloud-system resolving models show that CAPE also increases with warming in the idealized setting of radiative convective equilibrium (Fig. 2).
+Visualizations of our simulations illustrate that moist convection is deeper and faster at higher temperatures.
 We are interested in better understanding the increases in CAPE, their effect on moist convection, and the behavior of moist convection in different climates more generally.